marcodelmastro/AdventOfCode2025/README.md

 * [Day 4](Day04.ipynb).
 First map of 2025 (and first visualisation)!
 Solved with `numpy` array operations (I could probably speed this up by using a dictionary of positions and neighbors instead of the full map, but it's fast enough if I simply ignore the empty positions).

 * [Day 5](Day05.ipynb).
 Overlapping intervals.
 Part 2 is very similar to AOC 2016 Day 20, I almost entirely recycled that code to prune and merge the overlapping intervals.

+* [Day 6](Day06.ipynb).
+Matrix rotation and flipping with `numpy`.
+Part 2 was fun, using string to reconstitue values after rotation, catching str->int conversion to deal with empty lines.